hyperfi/Quantum-Volume-Blender-Add-On-/README.md

 Representation notes
 - Volume: uses 3D voxel sampling of |ψ(r)|^2 and a volume shader to visualize density.
 Good for viewport performance and for rendering volumetric glow/softness.
-- Particle Cloud: importance-sampled or stratified sampling can be used to place particles where |ψ|^2 is largest; particles are instanced spheres (geometry instancing) to keep memory use low.
+- Particle Cloud:  Particles are instanced spheres (geometry instancing) to keep memory use low.
 - Abstract Mesh: extracts an iso-surface of the probability density and applies a smooth, organic surface operation (metaballs or `Volume to Mesh` + remesh).
 Apply the glass material for a water-like look.

 Usage